2006 FIFA World Cup final: In popular culture

-The incident was extensively lampooned on the Internet and in popular culture.
+As it was ultimately watched by billions of people, with numerous analyses by the media, the incident was extensively lampooned on the Internet and in popular culture.
 Family Guy parodied it in the episode "Saving Private Brian", in which Zidane headbutts an old lady while delivering her a birthday cake.
-The Simpsons parodied it in the episode "Marge Gamer", in which Homer Simpson shouts "Zidane!", when headbutting the linesman.
-In addition to becoming a staple of parody via numerous online videos and GIFs, a novelty song titled Coup de Boule ("Headbutt") reached the top of the French charts.
-A sculpture of the incident was unveiled in 2012.
+The Simpsons parodied it in the episode "Marge Gamer", in which Homer Simpson shouts "Zidane!" when headbutting the linesman, an episode that also saw a cameo from Brazil's Ronaldo.
+As of December 2009, "Zinedine Zidane headbutt" was a common Google Search inquiry when typing his name.
+In addition to becoming a staple of parody via numerous online videos and GIFs, as well as T-shirts, video games, and books, a novelty song titled "Coup de Boule" (French for "headbutt") reached the top of the French charts.
+Headbutt (Coup de tête), a sculpture of the incident, was unveiled in 2012.
+Besides the headbutt, books about the final or to celebrate Italy's triumph continue to be written 20 years after the events, such as Gli ultimi campioni.
+Il romanzo dei mondiali 2006, written by Luigi Garlando and published by Turin's UTET.